 - 1. Understand the different issues involved in the design and implementation of a database system. - 2.
 Study the physical and logical database designs, database modelling, relational, hierarchical, and network models - 3.
 Understand and use data manipulation language to query, update, and manage a database - 4.
 Understand the concept of a database transaction and related database facilities. - 5.
-Design and build a simple database system and demonstrate competence with the fundamental tasks involved with modelling, designing, and implementing a DBMS.
+Design and build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.

-- 1. Understand the basics and importance of database - 2.
+- 1. Develop relational algebra expressions for queries and optimize them. - 2.
 Design the databases using E_R method for a given specification of requirements. - 3.
-Develop relational algebra expressions to query and optimize the database using SQL - 4.
-Apply Normalization techniques on given database. - 5.
-Describe the ACID properties and concurrency control. - 6.
-Understand the system recovery, Physical Storage Media and RAID concepts.
+Apply Normalization techniques on given database. - 4.
+Determine the transaction atomicity, consistency, isolation, and durability for a given transaction-processing system. - 5.
+Implement the isolation property, including locking, time stamping based on concurrency control and Serializability of scheduling. - 6.
+Understand Physical Storage Media and RAID concepts.